-The market has not simply grown - it has also experienced radical change.
+The market has not simply grown it has also experienced radical change.
 Deregulation has forced market participants to compete in the wholesale, industrial and commercial sectors and, in the majority of the states, competitive forces are reaching the residential level.
 In this deregulated environment, market participants have found themselves increasingly exposed to price movements and to counterparty performance risk - and this has led to an exponential increase in risk management.

 The most direct evidence for the growth in risk management is the success of the New York Mercantile Exchange (Nymex) natural gas futures contract: it has enjoyed the largest annual percentage volume gains of any contract launched in the history of that exchange.
-In 1998, the daily average volume of the Nymex Henry Hub contract exceeded 63,000 contracts, or over 10 times the average daily consumption of gas in the Unlited States (58 billion cubic feet).
-Meanwhile the off-exchange, or over-the-counter (OTC), market generates a volume in structured products that is comparable to the volume traded on the Nymex.
+In 1998, the daily average volume of the Nymex Henry Hub contract exceeded 63,000 contracts, or over 10 times the average daily consumption of gas in the United States (58 billion cubic feet).
+Meanwhile the off exchange, or over the counter (OTC), market generates a volume in structured products that is comparable to the volume traded on the Nymex.
 Industry experts estimate that well over 10,000 OTC transactions were completed in 1998 alone.

-Furthermore, compared to the oil industry, capitalisation is less concentrated and operations are less vertically integrated .
-Producers, gatherers, processors, transporters, storage operators and marketers are often separate economic entities - a fact that is increasingly true in the deregulated environment.
+Compared to the oil industry, capitalisation is less concentrated and operations are less vertically integrated Producers, Gatherers, Processors, Transporters, Storage Operators and marketers are often separate economic entities a fact that is increasingly true in the deregulated environment.
 These disparate companies often lack the capital and the retail distribution networks that help to buffer the oil majors against adverse price movements.

-Four factors drive price volatility by affecting gas supply and demand: extreme weather increases gas use(heating in winter, air conditioning in summer); economic (industrial use); timely, reliable information is not readily available to market participants; and sentiment, or the short-term held by different buyers and sellers.
-Three additional factors influence supply: stock levels, pipeline capacity, and operational difficulties.

-The most fundamental reason for believing that natural gas risk management will continue to grow in the future is the strength of the underlying market: natural gas usage is expected to post healthy volume gains in absolute and relative terms in the coming years.
-US consumption is predicted to grow to 33.1 trillion cubic feet by 2015 from 21.6 trillion cubic feet in 1996.2 Driving that demand will be increased gas use in electric power generation.
-The amount of gas consumed by power plants is expected to more than double, from 4.2 trillion cubic feet in 1996 to i 0.9 trillion cubic feet in 2015.
-3 Industrial use also will grow, but not as rapidly, from 7.5 trillion cubic feet in 1996 to 10.5 trillion cubic feet in 2015.
-The sharp increase in demand lends credence to view that natural gas will become the "fuel of the future".
+The natural gas market is predicted to continue to post healthy volume gains in absolute and relative terms in the coming years.
+US consumption is predicted to grow to 33.1 trillion cubic feet by 2015 from 21.6 trillion cubic feet in 1996.
+Driving that demand will be increased gas use in electric power generation.
+The amount of gas consumed by power plants is expected to more than double, from 4.2 trillion cubic feet in 1996 to 10.9 trillion cubic feet in 2015.
+Industrial use also will grow, but not as rapidly, from 7.5 trillion cubic feet in 1996 to 10.5 trillion cubic feet in 2015.
+The sharp increase in demand lends credence to views that natural gas will become the "fuel of the future".

-Since the removal of natural gas price controls in 1978, there have been wide swings in natural gas prices.
-These price fluctuations, the financial pressures resulting from deregulation, and large write-downs resulting from take-or-pay contract settlements, led to a severe drop in the creditworthiness of many pipeline companies in the 1980s and early 1990s.
-The uncertainty over future price levels that was created by a large supply overhang, and by concerns over the viability of long-term contracts, led market participants to dramatically shorten the maturity of their gas supply contracts.
-Almost overnight, contract terms changed in duration from years to months, and the active "spot" market described above evolved to become the primary arena in which to sell and buy gas-
+Since the removal of natural gas price controls in 1978, there have been wide swings in prices.
+These price fluctuations, the financial pressures resulting from deregulation, and large write downs resulting from take or pay contract settlements, led to a severe drop in the creditworthiness of many pipeline companies in the 1980s and early 1990s.
+The uncertainty over future price levels that was created by a large supply overhang, and by concerns over the viability of long term contracts, led market participants to dramatically shorten the maturity of their gas supply contracts.
+Almost overnight, contract terms changed in duration from years to months, and the active "spot" market described above evolved to become the primary arena in which to sell and buy gas.

 Current Market